-- less than 2 miles from home for children aged under 8
+- less than two miles from home for children aged under eight

-- less than 3 miles from home for children aged 8 and over
+- less than three miles from home for children aged eight and over

 Your child will remain eligible for as long as the route remains unsafe.
-Read more about route assessments (PDF, 225KB) , routes deemed hazardous (PDF, 167KB) and the Road Safety GB website.
+More information can be found on the Road Safety GB website.

 Special educational needs (SEN)/Disability/Medical

-We will make transport arrangements for all children who cannot reasonably be expected to walk to their nearest qualifying school because of their mobility difficulties or because of associated health and safety issues related to their SEN or disability.
-Disability is defined as a person if they have (a) a physical or mental impairment, and (b) that impairment has a substantial long term effect on their ability to carry out normal day-to-day activities.
+We will make transport arrangements for all children who cannot reasonably be expected to walk to their nearest qualifying school because of their mobility difficulties, associated health and safety issues related to their SEN or disability.
+A person with a disability is defined as having (a) a physical or mental impairment, and/or (b) impairment that has a substantial long term effect on their ability to carry out normal day-to-day activities.
 A chronic health condition may lead to eligibility under this definition.
 Eligibility for such children will be assessed on an individual basis in order to identify their particular transport requirements.
-Read more about SEN/Disability/Medical transport (PDF, 324KB).
+More information can be found on our SEN/Disability/Medical transport guidance (PDF, 324KB).

 I think I will qualify, what do I do next?